RouninMedia/DOCSS/README.md

 The two primary defining characteristics of SECSS are that

-i) the stylesheet is broken down into sub-sections, such that the entire document resembles a collection of smaller self-contained stylesheets; and
+i) the stylesheet is broken down into sub-sections, such that the entire document resembles a collection of smaller, self-contained stylesheets; and

 ii) the style author groups elements and classes by style declaration, rather than grouping style declarations by element or class.